 GeneCards Summary for TANK Gene

-TANK (TRAF Family Member-Associated NFKB Activator) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Immune System.
+TANK (TRAF Family Member Associated NFKB Activator) is a Protein Coding gene.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
 GO annotations related to this gene include ubiquitin protein ligase binding.

 UniProtKB/Swiss-Prot for TANK Gene